 Ukraine (2014)

 One might argue that Russia values the stakes differently in each conflict and thus the correlation with the deterrence gradient observed in Table 2 is spurious.
 The cases of Estonia and Georgia appear to be consistent with this alternative explanation.
 Russia let Estonia join NATO without a fight in 2004 and merely sought to register a protest vote in 2007 when Tallinn moved a Soviet statue.
 By contrast, Russia had supported separatists in Georgia since the early 1990s and was highly resolved to ward off Western encroachment.
-On the basis of efficiency alone, therefore, one might explain the single-domain response in Estonia versus the multi-domain engagement in Georgia.
-The case of Ukraine, however, puts this alternative to the test and finds it wanting.
+Efficiency alone might thus explain the single-domain response in Estonia versus the multi-domain engagement in Georgia.
+The Ukraine case, however, finds this alternative account wanting.

 Ukraine, seat of the medieval Kievan Rus empire, is more salient in Russian nationalist mythology than Georgia, a peripheral outpost in the Caucuses far from Moscow.
 Russian identify, aspiration, and resentment has always looked toward Europe, not Asia.
 The Black Sea port of Sevastopol also makes Crimea more strategically relevant.
 Russian military planners have long expressed more concern over NATO forward deployment in Ukraine than in Georgia (Driscoll and Maliniak 2016).
-If Russian moves were motivated by efficiency rather than deterrence, then we would expect to see more overt Russian military moves in Ukraine, as in Georgia.
+If Russian moves were motivated by efficiency rather than deterrence, then we would expect to see more overt Russian military efforts in Ukraine, as in Georgia.
 On the contrary, Russia took pains to create a fig leaf of ambiguity about the identity of Russian troops, the presence of Russian heavy weapons, and its role in orchestrating disinformation campaigns.
 There was never any real confusion about who was responsible for the “little green men” in Crimea, but the initial lack of consensus about whether Russia’s actions violated international law created a pretext that enabled western powers to both uphold international law in principle and avoid any major action in practice.

 The Western deterrence posture regarding Ukraine was weak, but it was also not nothing.
 The Western response in the wake of the Maidan crisis consisted mainly of economic sanctions, deployments of U.S. fighter jets to Poland, and eventually arms and assistance to Kiev, but no NATO ground combat forces on Ukrainian soil.
 Fighter jets would, of course, have been ideal for attacking Russian armored columns in a conventional war, but their very mobility made them a weak signal of commitment as compared to a counterfactual ground force deployment (Gartzke and Kagotani 2017).
 It is not uncommon in cross-domain deterrence that the means suited for winning one type of war are ill suited for deterring another type of war.
 This weakness created permissive conditions for Russian intervention.
-Nevertheless, NATO has conventional escalation dominance, should it decide to intervene on behalf of Ukraine for some reason.
+Nevertheless, NATO has conventional escalation dominance, should it decide to intervene on behalf of Ukraine.
 Russia would most likely lose a conventional contest involving NATO, risking escalation to nuclear war in the process.
-This risk has encouraged Russian circumspection.
+This risk has led to Russian circumspection.
 For example, when Malaysian Airlines flight MH17 was shot down over Donetsk by a Russian BUK anti-aircraft system, Moscow quickly withdrew all of its heavy weapons from the battlefield (Smith-Spark and Master 2018).
 Gray zone conflict in Ukraine is implicitly shaped by Western deterrence, even though NATO has no formal commitment to Ukraine.